cjules0609/VegasAfterglow/docs/source/quickstart.rst

 Next Steps
 ----------

-See the :doc:`examples` page for more detailed examples
+- See the :doc:`examples` page for more detailed examples
+- Check the :doc:`parameter_reference` for comprehensive parameter documentation
+- Visit the :doc:`troubleshooting` page if you encounter any issues